merlos/ask-me/README.md

 ```shell
 python scrapper.py https://www.merlos.org
 ```
-This will create the folder `text/www.merlos.org/` with the scrapped pages in text format.
+This will create the folder `./text/www.merlos.org/` with the scrapped pages in text format.

-Note: This step can be replaced with a conversion of any kind of file into text.
-For example, a PDF, Word Document, etc. You just need to place the documents converted into plain text (i.e. `.txt`) in the `./text` folder

 In addition the script `pdftotext.py` is provided.
 This script takes a set of PDFs and converts them into txt files